-Rev. John Kamanzi was himself an orphan; when he was just 13, war claimed both of his parents and he became the head of his family.
+Rev. John Kamanzi was himself an orphan.
+When he was just 13, war claimed both of his parents and he became the head of his family.
 He gave his life to Jesus at the age of 18.
 He felt called from the beginning to counsel surviving youth.
-His initial ministry as a Youth Pastor grew with the Lord’s help rapidly.
+His initial ministry as a Youth Pastor grew rapidly with the Lord’s help.

 “I was called into ministry in 1995.
-First I started doing evangelism with different church groups.
+First, I started doing evangelism with different church groups.
 Eventually in 2002, right after I completed necessary education I entered the ministry full time.
-Within few years as the ministry grew I became representative of pastors.”
+Within a few years, as the ministry grew, I became representative of pastors.”

 Rev. John Kamanzi is currently the National Leader of Hope For New Life Ministries in Kampala, Uganda.
 Childhood restoration and raising disciples among surviving orphans remains his passion.
-In 2008 through associations with Warm Blankets Orphan Care International, John was introduced to the Church Orphan Home Model.
-Building and providing support for Church Orphan Homes is his top priority ever since.
+In 2008 through associations with Warm Blankets Orphan Care International (now Kinship United), John was introduced to the Kinship Project Model.
+Building and providing support for Kinship Projects is his top priority ever since.
 John is also married, and the Lord blessed him and his wife Pauline with four great kids: Faith, Douglas, Angel, and Craig.

 Pastor Petros Oun Chhayvra

-Pastor Jork has been involved with Warm Blankets Orphan care for many years.
-As a pastor he is always seeking to learn more by listening to podcasts.
-Pastor Jork has felt a strong calling to use his passion to help the youth in Cambodia.
-His focus is aimed at providing an education, with both English classes and Bible classes, so that the orphans can take those skills, find jobs and become future leaders in their communities.
-Pastor Jork is married and just recently adopted a baby.
+Pastor Jack has been involved with Kinship United for many years.
+He felt a strong calling to use his passion to help the youth in Cambodia.
+His focus is aimed at providing an education, with both English classes and Bible classes, so that the orphans can take those skills, find jobs, and become future leaders in their communities.
+As a pastor, he is always seeking to learn more by listening to podcasts.
+Pastor Jack is married and just recently adopted a baby.

 Pastor Paulus Wiratno

-Craig Muller is founder of Kinship United (formerly Warm Blankets Orphan Care International), a mission to restore childhoods in Christ to children permanently left parentless by war, disaster or disease.
+Craig Muller is a founder of Kinship United (formerly Warm Blankets Orphan Care International), with a mission to restore childhoods in Christ to children permanently left parentless by war, disaster, or disease.

-Craig is the visionary behind Kinship United and our unique model for family-based Kinship Homes.
-His development with leaders of orphan missions in multiple developing countries has resulted in the prevention of child and women trafficking and the long term care of orphans in Church-based orphan homes.
-These church-based homes have developed into one of the world’s most stable models in processes of anti-trafficking steps to rescue and care for orphans.
+Craig is the visionary behind Kinship United and our unique model for family-based Kinship Projects.
+His development with leaders of orphan missions in multiple developing countries has resulted in the prevention of child and women trafficking and the long term care of orphans in Church-based Kinship Projects.
+These Kinship Projects have developed into one of the world’s most stable models in processes of anti-trafficking steps to rescue and care for orphans.